-Message Description Failed to create AFT group.
-Make sure that the drivers for supported adapters are loaded, primary adapter Explanation: Binding of protocol failed.
-Protocol is either not bound to any adapter or is bound to more than one adapter in the group. is bound to protocols, and secondary adapter is not bound to any protocols.
-Action: Ensure that the protocol is bound to only one adapter in an AFT team.
-Error identifying slot numbers for the specified board names.
+Message Description Error identifying slot numbers for the specified board names.
 Explanation: The mapping between the board name entered and the slot number for an adapter could not be established.
 Action: Check the board name for the adapter before issuing the bind command.
 If the problem remains, contact your network supplier.
 Can't unbind specified slot from AFT group.
-Make sure that the slot you specified is for the primary adapter in an AFT group.
-Explanation: The number entered in the unbind command was not the primary adapter in an AFT group.
+Make sure that the slot you specified is for the primary adapter in Explanation: The number entered in the unbind command was not the primary adapter in an AFT group. an AFT group.
 Action: Reissue the unbind command and specify the slot number for the primary adapter.
-LAN adapter at slot nnnn (Port 0x aa) failed to reset.
+LAN adapter at slot nnnn (Port 0x aa ) failed to reset.
 Check the state of the Explanation: The adapter that you specified could not be initialized. adapter.
-Action: Load the device driver for the supported adapter.
+Action: · Load the device driver for the supported adapter.
 Check that the adapter is seated properly in the slot and try loading the AFT module again.
 If the problem remains, contact your network supplier.
 AFT is not supported on this version of NetWare.
 Explanation: The NetWare operating system on your system is not a version supported by AFT.
 Action: Load and bind AFT only on supported versions of NetWare (currently version 4.11 and above).
 Failed to allocate resources tags.
 Explanation: An unknown error has occurred when trying to allocate needed resources for the AFT module.
 Action: Check system configuration.
 If the problem remains, contact your network supplier.
 Please unload all LAN drivers before unloading AFT.NLM.
 Explanation: An attempt was made to unload the AFT.NLM module before unloading the adapter driver.
 Action: Unload the adapter driver before unloading the AFT module.